oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

     {context-url}#{entity-set}
     {context-url}#Collection({type-name})

-If all entities in the collection are members of one entity set, its name is the context URL fragment.
+If all entities in the collection are members of one (named or implicit) entity set, the context URL fragment is the canonical path `{entity-set}` to the entity set.

 ::: example
 Example ##ex: resource URL and corresponding context URL